nilsmehlhorn/blog/posts/angular-download-progress/index.md

 Now we want to abstract from specific HTTP events to our newly defined data structure.
 This way our components can be decoupled from the underlying network protocol.
 Since we're dealing with multiple events coming in over time, a RxJS operator is well suited here - so let's create one!

 The first step for this will be the creation of [type guards](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards) helping us to distinguish different HTTP events.
-The guards will essentially compute which type of event we're dealing with and narrow the TypeScript type for us in the process.
 This way we can access event-specific fields in a type-safe way.

 We'll focus on the events [HttpResponse](https://angular.io/api/common/http/HttpResponse) and [HttpProgressEvents](https://angular.io/api/common/http/HttpProgressEvent).
 They both contain the discriminator field `type` allowing us to easily return a boolean for the type assertion in our guards.